MaterializeInc/materialize/src/mz/README.md

    you@corp.com=#
    ```

-   Substitute `aws/us-east-1` with the name of an enabled region in your
+   Replace `aws/us-east-1` with the name of an enabled region in your
    organization.
 If you don't yet have an enabled region, use
    [`mz region enable`](reference/region) to enable one.